sagemath/trac_to_gh/Issue 6806.md

 # Issue 6806: typo in patch of ticket #6396: primes_of_degree_one is broken for relative extensions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6806

 Original creator: mvngu